SmartCheck FAQs and HowTos: General

 My SmartCheck has the wrong time.
 How can I fix this?

-The SmartCheck has an internal clock, which can drift over time, since it’s accuracy is depending on many factors like temperature.
+The SmartCheck device has an internal clock, which can drift over time, since its accuracy is depending on many factors like the temperature for example.
 Additionally, the system time can be off after a power-down of the system.
-To always have the correct time on the device, it can use a time server using the network time protocol (NTP).
-See the Manual on how to configure this.
-Aks your IT department for the address of this server
+To always have the correct time on the device, it can use a time-server using the network time protocol (NTP).
+See the manual on how to configure this.
+Aks your IT department for the address of this server.

 Why is it important to update the firmware of my SmartCheck and how do I get updates?

-The firmware of the SmartCheck is improved over time.
-Of course it is a valid strategy not to update the firmware of the SmartCheck in the field.
+The firmware of the SmartCheck device is improved over time.
+Certainly it is a valid strategy not to update the firmware of the SmartCheck device in the field.
 Never change a running system, right?
 However, updating has several benefits:

 1. New features can greatly improve the benefit of the device, for example with new analysis methods or more configuration possibilities.